Nundah Cemetery: History

-Many of the pioneers of the Nundah district are buried in this cemetery.
-Although the German Station mission was wound down between 1844 and 1850, several of the missionary families remained in the area.
-From amongst these settlers the first trustees of the German Station Cemetery were appointed in 1866.
+Many of the pioneers of the Nundah district are buried in the cemetery.
+Although the German Station mission was scaled down between 1844 and 1850, several of the missionary families remained in the area.
+From these settlers the first trustees of the German Station Cemetery were appointed in 1866.

-One of the duties of cemetery trustees was to maintain a record of the burials.
-However, the first recorded burial was in 1887 and it is believed the earlier records may have been lost in a flood.
-However, even after 1887, the records the trustees kept of burials were somewhat "sketchy" at times.
-The public can update the Nundah burial records by providing death certificates showing a burial at the Nundah Cemetery.
+Cemetery trustees had a duty to maintain a record of the burials.
+The first recorded burial was in 1887, it is believed earlier records may have been lost in a flood.
+The public can access and update the Nundah burial records by providing death certificates showing a burial at the Nundah Cemetery.

 The development of the Sandgate railway line (now the Shorncliffe railway line) through the district in 1882 opened it up for residential area housing for the growing town of Brisbane.
-As "Cemetery Road" was regarded as an unattractive name for a residential street, it was renamed "Hedley Avenue" about 1934 after local doctor Hedley Brown.
+As "Cemetery Road" was regarded as an unattractive name for a residential street, around 1934 it was renamed "Hedley Avenue" after local doctor Hedley Brown.